Search

 Continue mixing on medium speed for another 2 minutes then stir in the vanilla extract.

-Reserve about 3 tablespoons of the 2 cups of flour to coat the nuts and the bacon.
+Reserve about 1-½ tablespoons of the 2 cups of flour to coat the nuts.
 Whisk together the remaining flour, baking powder and kosher salt.

-Toss the chopped peanuts and the crumbled bacon with the 3 tablespoons of flour.
-Blend into the batter on low speed.
+Toss the chopped peanuts with the 3 tablespoons of flour.
+Blend the peanuts and the bacon into the batter on low speed.

-Scoop the batter into a large loaf pan (9” x 5” x 3”) that has been greased, floured and preferably lined with parchment paper.
+Scoop the batter into a large loaf pan (9” x 5” x 3”) that has been sprayed with a cooking spray.
+You can also line the pan with parchment paper and give it a light spray.

 Makes one large loaf.

 To cook bacon in the oven: Line a rimmed baking sheet with heavy-duty foil.
 Set a wire baking rack over the top and lightly spray it with a cooking spray.
-Lay the strips of bacon out on the wire rack and cook in a 400-degree oven for 35 to 40 minutes, turning 3 to 4 times while it cooks.
+Lay the strips of bacon out on the wire rack and cook in a 425-degree oven for 15 to 20 minutes, turning the last 5 minutes.
 You want the bacon very crisp.
+Transfer the bacon to a plate lined with paper towels to cool.

 Peanut Butter Bacon Bread